 The dominance models are predominant in scale development and analysis, but generally work consistently well only in the context of cognitive ability testing (Chernyshenko, Stark, Chan, Drasgow, & Williams, 2001), because this is a domain where a respondent’s capacity or maximum performance capability is pitted against the extremity of difficulty of an item (Drasgow et al., 2010; Stark et al., 2006b).
 In an ability test, a respondent with a high ability is expected to perform well because she is likely to dominate all the easy and moderately difficult items (i.e., getting them all correct), and get some of the hardest items correct (Drasgow et al., 2010).

 However, when the studied field moves from ability to personality, the dominance models sometimes show inadequate fit.
-In fact, before the GGUM (Roberts et al., 2000) was developed, several studies had already realized the unfolding property of some attitude statements (van Schuur & Kiers, 1994; Andrich, 1996; Roberts, Laughlin, & Wedell, 1999), which didn’t quite fit the single-peaked response function of dominance IRT models.
+In fact, before the GGUM (Roberts et al., 2000) was developed, several studies had already realized the unfolding property of some attitude statements (van Schuur & Kiers, 1994; Andrich, 1996; Roberts, Laughlin, & Wedell, 1999), which didn’t quite fit the monotonically increasing response function of dominance IRT models.
 One year after the GGUM was proposed, Chernyshenko and colleagues (2001) fitted a variety of IRT dominance models (2PLM, 3PLM, and SGRM) to data obtained using Goldberg’s Big Five Factor Markers (Goldberg, 1992), and the 16PF (Conn & Rieke, 1994).
-Surprisingly, all of the dominance IRT models showed misfit, and the chi-square fit statistics obtained were generally larger than those of cognitive ability tests.
+Surprisingly, all of the dominance IRT models showed misfit, and the chi-square fit statistics obtained were generally larger than those seen for cognitive ability tests.
 This was probably because that in personality tests, a different response process was applied which requires introspection (Chernyshenko et al., 2007).
 To be more specific, when people are considering personality items, they ask themselves “Does this statement closely describe me?”
 Therefore, the maximum probability of endorsement is achieved only when the item trait level matches the individual’s trait level, and the probability of endorsement decreases as the distance increases between the item and individual’s trait levels (Drasgow et al., 2010).
 This is the “unfolding technique” described by Coombs (1964), who coined the phrase “ideal point”.
 The unfolding property of items was proved by applying Levine’s (1984) maximum likelihood formula score model (MFSM).
 MFSM is a nonparametric IRT model, so it does not require an item to be logistic or monotonic to fit.
 It turned out that for item doubles and triples, MFSM showed better fit than the two logistic models, and more importantly, some of the items were found to have violated monotonicity, the hallmark of dominance models (Levine, 1984; Drasgow et al., 2010).
 Broadfoot (2008) showed that the GGUM had comparable fit with a partial credited model for conscientiousness and agreeableness data.
 Stark et al. (2006b) compared the fit to data of the 16 PF (Conn & Reike, 1994) for two ideal point models (GGUM and MSFM) with that for two dominance models (2PLM and MSFM with a dominance constraints).
 They concluded that ideal point models could fit personality items as well or even better than dominance models, because they were able to fit both monotonic and non-monotonic items, the latter of which dominance models didn’t seem to handle well.

-But the conclusion that in personality test, the ideal point model has better fit than the dominance model is not consistent across studies.
+But the conclusion that in personality tests, the ideal point model has better fit than the dominance model is not consistent across studies.
 Kosinski (2009) applied polytomous GGUM and SGRM to the Extraversion scale from the Goldberg’s 100-item Big Five personality questionnaire (Goldberg, Johnson, Eber, Hogan, Ashton et al., 2006), and found that GGUM had worse model-data fit than SGRM.
 Attempts to improve the fit by removing poor fit items were successful for SGRM but not for GGUM.